Table of Contents

 What Are The Benefits To The Organizations?

 The Act is not only for the public, but it also benefits the organizations as well.
-For healthcare organizations, HIPAA helps to transfer paper records to a more organized digital/electronic data.
-It streamlines healthcare functions related to administration, increases efficiency in work processes and ensures that the protected healthcare system is safely secured.
+For healthcare organizations, HIPAA helps to transfer paper records to more organized digital/electronic data.
+It streamlines healthcare functions related to administration, increases efficiency in work processes, and ensures that the protected healthcare system is safely secured.